-7.011 PLEA NEGOTIATIONS
+7.012 PLEA PETITION REQUIREMENTS

-- (1) Except as allowed at arraignment or for good cause shown, after initial entry of a not guilty plea, the only plea or pleas that will be accepted by the court will be entry of plea or pleas to the charges as set forth in the accusatory instrument.
-Thereafter, pleas to lesser-included charges, or other charges, or to only some of the charges as per offer previously tendered by the State through plea negotiations, will not be accepted. - (2) The district attorney's office will submit a plea offer as soon as practicable, but in any event not later than ten days prior to the scheduled entry of plea. - (3) Counsel for the defendant shall discuss with their client the state's offer, complete negotiations, and finalize written plea petitions prior to the time set for plea. - (4) Plea petitions are required in all cases involving filed charges of class A misdemeanors or felonies.
-Plea petitions shall be submitted to the court at least 48 hours prior to the plea hearing.

-(5) The court may find a good cause exception to the above timelines and extend the date for plea.
+- 1) Except as allowed at arraignment or for good cause shown, after initial entry of a not guilty plea, the only plea or pleas that will be accepted by the court will be entry of plea or pleas to the charges as set forth in the accusatory instrument.
+Thereafter, pleas to lesser-included charges, or other charges, or to only some of the charges as per offer previously tendered by the State through plea negotiations, will not be accepted. - 2) The district attorney's office will submit a plea offer as soon as practicable, but in any event not later than ten days prior to the scheduled entry of plea. - 3) Counsel for the defendant shall discuss with their client the state's offer, complete negotiations, and finalize written plea petitions prior to the time set for plea. - 4) Plea petitions are required in all cases involving criminal charges.
+Plea petitions shall be submitted to the court at least 48 hours prior to the plea hearing, except for good cause shown. - 5) The court may find a good cause exception to the above timelines and extend the date for plea.
 Counsel shall request an extension of the date by written motion supported by affidavit setting forth the basis.